Global Health and Management in Iceland

 You must be a current University of Minnesota School of Nursing MN, DNP, or PhD student in good standing and have a US passport that is valid for at least six months beyond the date of travel.

-Applications from HIL and Post-Masters students will be formally received starting November 15th, 2018.
-After December 15th, if openings remain, a general invitation will be re-issued to all graduate students in the School of Nursing.
+Please complete the application no later than October 15th, 2019 and submit to firstname.lastname@example.org.
+Applications from HIL and Post-Masters students will be formally received starting September 1st, 2019.
+After September 15th, if openings remain, all graduate students in the School of Nursing can apply.
 Airline tickets will be purchased directly from a U of M contracted travel agent later in January.

 A minimum of ten students is needed to run this course.